Agnieszka Chacinska

 Agnieszka Chacińska obtained her PhD in biochemistry at the Institute of Biochemistry and Biophysics of the Polish Academy of Sciences, which was followed by a postdoctoral position at the University of Freiburg in Germany.
 She was awarded the title of Professor in 2014.

-AMBER postdoctoral fellowship subject (first call)
+AMBER postdoctoral fellowship PRoject (fifth call)

-Project 1: Mechanisms of protein transport into mitochondria
+Structural mechanisms of protein transport into mitochondria

 Location: Warsaw, Poland